saasforge/open-source-saas-boilerpate/src/modules/fileUploader/Readme.md

 - previewHeight - height of preview image
 - previewIsRound - false or true (false by default)
 - generateIdName - false or true (false by default), indicates if the module should generate ID name for a newly uploaded image
-- uploadOnSelection - if true (false by default), the upload is executing right after user selects a file.
+- uploadOnSelection - if true (false by default), the upload is executing right after user selects a file
+- showAlert - indicates if component should show its own alert with the upload success or not (true by default).

 ## How to use